StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/SHOW DELETE.md

 ## Examples

-Show all historical delete tasks of `database`.
+Show all historical DELETE tasks of `database`.

 ```sql
 SHOW DELETE FROM database;